egoist/poi/README.md

 You can provide custom babel config by setting `babel` in config file or using `.babelrc` or setting `babel` field in `package.json`.

+If you want to use custom babel config file, please set `babel` in config file to `undefined` first.

 [⬆ back to top](#vbuild)

 ### PostCSS